Which country is cheaper, Portugal or Greece?

 Below we will examine the differences and similarities between Greece and Portugal.
 With this information, you can decide for yourself which place is better for your next trip.

-Greece is a good place to visit if you're interested in museums or other recognizable sights.
+Greece offers a variety of museums and landmarks to choose from.
 Most of the country's major museums can be found in Athens, and many of those showcase the fascinating history of the country dating back to classical times.
 The Acropolis museum and the Archaeological museums are terrific places to learn about the history of ancient Greece.
 The Byzantine and Christian Museum showcases works from later historic periods as well.
 If you're looking for art, check out the Basil & Elise Goulandris Foundation which houses works from many famous artists.
 And the War Museum takes a different perspective as it highlights combat throughout history.
 Rhodes also has an archeological museum as well as the Palace of the Grand Master, a 14th century Byzantine fortress which is now a museum.
 The museum of Heraklion in Crete, along with the museum of Olympus and the archeological museum at Delphi provide even more insight into history, and are worth visiting if you're visiting those areas.

 Athens: As a historical capital of the world, this city has countless museums and archeological sites including the famous Acropolis, the National Archaeology Museum, and the Ancient Agora.